sheldonmaschmeyer/website-sheldon/Vue/startbootstrap-resume-vue3/README.md

 # Introduction

-This is a migration from Vue2 to Vue3 of the StartBootstrap Resume which was converted to [Vue2 By BlkackrokDigital](https://github.com/BlackrockDigital/startbootstrap-resume) template.
+This is a migration from Vue2 to Vue3 of the [StartBootstrap Resume](https://github.com/BlackrockDigital/startbootstrap-resume) template which was converted to [Vue2](https://github.com/webdevsuperfast/startbootstrap-resume-vue).

 ## Building from Source